-Sad Game of Thrones is in its last season?
+Sad Game of Thrones has ended?
 Never fear, Wild Cards may just have you covered!

 Game of Thrones fans, on the lookout for your next George R. R. Martin fix?
 Thanks to Hulu, that may soon be a reality.
 Hulu has in the works not just one, but two new shows from the famed Game of Thrones author’s stable of works.